Franson33/massageEncryptor/README.md

 - first one is a permutation using a "magic square";

-- the second one is the "Caesar's" cipher, substitution with letter shift to the Latin alphabet.
+- the second one is the "Caesar's" cipher, substitution but with letter shift to the Latin alphabet.

 I put five static "magic squares" to the code and use one of them randomly, according to the key.
 A much better way is to generate a new "magic square" at every iteration.